Universal Dynamic Regret and Constraint Violation Bounds for Constrained Online Convex Optimization: COCO with First-order Feedback

 \subsection{Preliminaries: Universal Dynamic Regret with Unbounded Lipschitz Constants}

-For our second algorithm, we will again use the common template as given by Algorithm \ref{COCOAlgogen}.
-However, as we will see in the sequel, the Lipschitz constants of the surrogate cost functions in this case can not be upper bounded \emph{a priori} as their growth depends on the past actions of the algorithm.
-This must be contrasted with the surrogate cost functions \eqref{surr-cost-def} used by Algorithm \ref{COCOAlgonewest1}, which are $4G$-Lipschitz irrespective of the actions of the algorithm.
-Hence, as a prerequisite, we first design an adaptive online learning policy ($\mathcal{A}^{\textrm{OCO}}$ in template \ref{COCOAlgogen}) that yields a universal dynamic regret guarantee for any sequence of convex loss functions with \emph{unbounded} Lipschitz constants.
-This is achieved by combining logarithmically many base policies, each running an instance of the \textsf{AdaGrad} sub-routine with different path-length estimates, with the \textsf{AdaHedge} algorithm.

-Recall that the $\textsf{ADER}$ algorithm achieves the minimax-optimal $\mathcal{O}(\sqrt{(1 + \mathcal{P}_T)T})$ universal dynamic regret bound \citep{zhang2018adaptive}.
-However, this algorithm requires the range and the gradient norms of all cost functions to be bounded by a constant \citep[Assumptions 1 and 2]{zhang2018adaptive}, and hence, cannot be applied to our setting.
-To the best of our knowledge, our proposed Lipschitz adaptive dynamic regret-minimizing subroutine is new and might be of independent interest.
+Algorithm \ref{COCOAlgonew1} uses the common template as given by Algorithm \ref{COCOAlgogen}.
+However, as we will see in the sequel, the Lipschitz constants of the surrogate cost functions in this case cannot be upper bounded \emph{a priori} as their growth depends on the past actions of the algorithm.
+This must be contrasted with the surrogate cost functions \eqref{surr-cost-def} used by Algorithm \ref{COCOAlgonewest1}, which are $4G$-Lipschitz irrespective of the history.
+Hence, as a prerequisite, we first design an adaptive OCO subroutine, called $\mathsf{AHAG}$, that yields a universal dynamic regret bound for any sequence of convex cost functions with \emph{unbounded} Lipschitz constants.
+This is achieved by combining logarithmically many base policies, each running an instance of the $\mathsf{AdaGrad}$ sub-routine \citep{duchi2011adaptive} with different path-length estimates, with the $\mathsf{AdaHedge}$ algorithm \citep{de2014follow}.
+See Algorithm \ref{ogd_alg} for the pseudocode of $\mathsf{AdaGrad}$.
+Note that $\mathsf{ADER}$ achieves the minimax-optimal $\mathcal{O}(\sqrt{(1 + \mathcal{P}_T)T})$ universal dynamic regret bound.
+However, $\mathsf{ADER}$ requires the range and the gradient norms of all cost functions to be bounded by a constant \citep[Assumptions 1 and 2]{zhang2018adaptive}, and hence, it cannot be applied in our setting.
+To the best of our knowledge, the $\mathsf{AHAG}$ subroutine, described in Algorithm \ref{alg:AdaHedgeGrad}, is new and might be of independent interest.

-Our construction follows a two-step approach.
-First, in Theorem \ref{dyn_reg_ogd}, we derive an adaptive data-dependent universal dynamic regret bound for the standard Online Gradient Descent (OGD) policy with adaptive step sizes, also known as the \textsf{AdaGrad} algorithm in the literature \citep{duchi2011adaptive}.
-See Algorithm \ref{ogd_alg} below for the pseudocode.
-While the dynamic regret of the \textsf{AdaGrad} algorithm for strongly-convex loss functions has been investigated in the literature \citep{nazari2024dynamic}, its dynamic regret bound for the basic convex case still remains under-explored.
+In Theorem \ref{dyn_reg_ogd}, we give two different adaptive dynamic regret bounds for the $\mathsf{AdaGrad}$ subroutine, corresponding to known and unknown path lengths.
+These results will be tightened later in Theorem \ref{meta_dyn_reg_ogd2} using multiple experts.
+While the dynamic regret of the $\mathsf{AdaGrad}$ algorithm for strongly-convex loss functions has been investigated in the literature \citep{nazari2024dynamic}, its dynamic regret bound for the basic convex case still remains under-explored.